sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 ### EEGLAB function encapsulation

-EEGLAB operates in the rich Matlab environment.
-The structure of EEGLAB functions makes it easy to combine them in new ways in original Matlab scripts that can also incorporate any of the wide variety of processing tools and methods available in Matlab.
-Thus, the straightforward way to add to EEGLAB capabilities is to use EEGLAB functions and data structures within your Matlab scripts, something many or most EEGLAB users do routinely.
+EEGLAB operates in the rich MATLAB environment.
+The structure of EEGLAB functions makes it easy to combine them in new ways in original MATLAB scripts that can also incorporate any of the wide variety of processing tools and methods available in MATLAB.
+Thus, the straightforward way to add to EEGLAB capabilities is to use EEGLAB functions and data structures within your MATLAB scripts, something many or most EEGLAB users do routinely.

-EEGLAB functions provide a level of encapsulation and isolation that minimizes the possibility of interference between variable names within and outside of the functions themselves, e.g., in Matlab scripts or functions that may call them.
-EEGLAB is, in essence, a large set of Matlab functions.
+EEGLAB functions provide a level of encapsulation and isolation that minimizes the possibility of interference between variable names within and outside of the functions themselves, e.g., in MATLAB scripts or functions that may call them.
+EEGLAB is, in essence, a large set of MATLAB functions.

 Adding new functionality to EEGLAB requires a pair of functions, a signal processing function (Ex: